oscar-bender-stone/honors-thesis/source/2_foundations.typ

   - Introduce set of all RE sets and define UTMs simply.
 Maybe use lambda terms or meta-theory encoding to simplify this?

+  - TODO: focus discussion on abstract rewriting system, _with_ computability in mind.
+Simplifies lots of things.
+Need to be careful about composition - handle carefully!

+#definition[
+  A *Partial Computable Abstract Rewriting System* is a pair $(X, R)$ where $R$ is an RE subset of $X times X$.
+]

+- We'll focus on _efficiency_ with the chosen universal rewrite system, as this is important!
+Make sure to include definitions from
+  @twenty_years_rewriting_logic

+- From intro: we formally represent something by _how we check it_.

+  - Initial idea: use computable functions. _Can_ associate a checker to any RE set, even if we restrict these checkers, e.g., to specific linear time functions.

+  - BUT, we want to include RE sets

+    - Need UTMs!
+Provides a general appartus to explore _any_ RE set

+    - Clear Completeness Problem: Halting Problem (decide if x in RE set)

+      - Logic in Meta theory: we need _proofs_ of this.
+This is our verifier!
+        Maybe still restrict the verifier suitably for _effective_ verification.

+  - Introduce set of all RE sets and define UTMs simply.
+Maybe use lambda terms or meta-theory encoding to simplify this?

 - Problem: too many UTMs!

   - Trivial permutations: relabeling, small changes, etc.

   - How to go from one UTM to another?
 Lots of "bloat" is possible

 - Key inquiry: _how to effectively reuse answers to Halting_?

   - Want to separate _queries_ (straightforward) from _search_ (hard)!

   - Main solution: represent this as _information_.
 Show that better systems have _better information compression_.
 This IS our solution to organization.

 - Go back to verifier idea: we'll abstractly assume linear time, BUT for Welkin 64, we can impose specific bounds on _steps_.
 (Or, provide a demo verifier that can then be improved).

   - Want to use the whole input as well: represents that the _whole_ input matters for the query.
 This limits the inputs themselves: we want a definition of a trace that goes from initial state TO accept.
 In other words, for THAT specific trace, _each_ step is *needed*.
 For reject, we _want_ to do so early if needed.

   - Need to encode this into the meta-theory!
 Maybe have a further subset to make this easier?
 Can think of this as an _initial_ representation.

 == Verifiers